mahmutoezmen/learning_d3/interactivity/brushing/readme.md

 # Interactive Scatter Plot with Brushing

-This is a JavaScript code that creates an interactive scatter plot with brushing functionality using the D3.js library.
+**05_brushing_scatter_plot_with_accompanying_data_table.html** file creates an interactive scatter plot with brushing functionality using the D3.js library.
 The scatter plot displays data from the Iris dataset and allows users to brush/select data points within a specified region.

 ## Prerequisites
 - D3.js library (v4) is required.
 It is loaded from the following URL: